Social Media Guidelines

 - All YouTube videos must have closed captioning to achieve compliance with the Americans with Disabilities Act.

 - Protect our campus community.
 Do not post confidential or proprietary information about UNF students, employees or alumni.
 Follow all applicable state and federal requirements such as FERPA, HIPA and NCAA regulations.
 Remove all posts that compromise confidential information.

 - A copy of the EOD statement must be posted in the information section of your Facebook page.

 - EOD Statement: UNF is an equal access/equal opportunity university.

-All posts on social should include an image description in either the caption or alt-text of the posts unless it is a video.
-If the post is a video, closed captioning should be available.
+All posts on social should include an image description in either the caption or alt-text of the posts.
+Alt-text is available on Facebook, Twitter, Instagram and LinkedIn.
+If the post is a video, closed captioning must be available.
+Videos posted to YouTube should have proper captioning included.
 To find out how to add alt-text or closed captioning, please visit the links below:

 Social Media Accessibility Guides